-Job Evaluation robust, fair, open and transparent process of determining the value of a post using the SJC JE Scheme and achieving and maintaining grading structures which satisfy the principle of equal pay for work of equal value main activities carried out by a post holder or a number of post holders.
+Job Evaluation Robust, fair, open and transparent process of determining the value of a post using the SJC JE Scheme and achieving and maintaining grading structures which satisfy the principle of equal pay for work of equal value main activities carried out by a post holder or a number of post holders.

-Job Profile a factual written account of the purpose, major tasks and an extension of the Job Profile.
+Role Profile A factual written account of the purpose, major tasks and

+Person Specification An extension of the Role Profile.
 It is a profile of the ideal person for the job; listing the criteria necessary to do the job.